griffindugan/EVE2/README.md

 # EVE2
 This was the second pilot study for EVE.
 It was designed to create a program that could display a visual on a screen, while playing sound and tracking eye movements with an Eyelink eye tracker.
 This project has since been halted, so the code is not finalised.

-To analyse the data, the previous pilot study (EVE1)'s analysis program was used.
+To analyse the data, gui.py program was used.
+This is based entirely off of EVE1's program and wasn't planned to be the final version, so it may have incorrect functionality.

 The program was built to display a moving dot that moved around the screen randomly for the participant to track with their eyes while playing a recorded passage.
 This was one condition, as the other was simply a stationary dot.
 This was built off the dual-task paradigm.